mpawl/certmonitor/README.md

 ## Setting up Log File

-Certmonitor will by default use `./certmonitor.log` as the log file for the previously seen certificates.
+Certmonitor will, by default, use `./certmonitor.log` as the log file for previously seen certificates.
 SHA-256 hashes are logged in this file.
 Each subsequent run will consume this file and compare the currently active certificates found querying sslmate's API to the certificates alerady seen in the log file.
 If active certificates are seen for the first time, an email alert will be sent if alerting is configured.

 # Usage